Sz-Tim/isRev/ms/msDraft.md

 These genera include *Camponotus* [@Sabu2008], *Formica* [@Gregg1963; @Allred1982; @WheeWhee1986; @Hellrigl2003; @Glaser2006], *Lasius* [@Karaman2011], *Pheidole* [@MoodFran1982; @VanPelt1983; @Samson1997; @Fisher1998; @ArauFern2003; @BurwNaka2011; @LongColw2011], *Stenamma* [@Lessard2007], and *Strumigenys* [@SarnEcon2012].
 The proportion of species within the most speciose genus does not vary predictably across latitudes (*n*=16, *P*=0.15, *R^2^*=0.08).

-The species richness of the most speciose genus, of course, strongly predicts richness across elevations (STATS).
+The species richness of the most speciose genus, of course, strongly predicts richness across elevations (*R^2* mean: 0.79).
 However, the overall pattern is not driven solely by this single genus.
 Instead, the species richness pattern of the most speciose genus is typically similar to the richness pattern of the remaining species.
-Along most gradients, the richness of the most speciose genus predicts the richness of the remaining genera quite well (Fig. 5a; STATS), though the relationship is variable among gradients (STATS: slope ranges).
+Along most gradients, the richness of the most speciose genus predicts the richness of the remaining genera quite well (Fig. 5a; *R^2^* mean: 0.69), though the relationship is variable among gradients (*b* mean: 3.5, range: -0.9–10.8).
 Many of the non-dominant genera are neither speciose nor widespread enough to reliably discern a species richness pattern.
 Those that are, however, tend to show a qualitatively similar elevational richness pattern both to the overall pattern and to that of the most speciose genus.